xor-ranavikrant/Readme/Ignite Lab.md

 ![PowerBI Report Name](media/images/image3227.png)

 14. Lets navigate to **Churn Analysis Tab,** where we analyze the Customer Churn.
-This report and other two reports in Power BI are coming from the data Lakehouse that we created in earlier exercises.
+This report along with Campaign Analytics and Website Analytics reports in Power BI are coming from the data Lakehouse that we created in earlier exercises.

 ![PowerBI Report Buttons](media/images/image3228.png)

-15. The top left Scatter Chart shows the customers.
-The black color in the legend represents the customers who are more likely to churn, and the blue color shows the customers who are less likely to churn.
+15. In the Scatter Chart on the left, the black dots represent customers more likely to churn, and the blue dots represent customers less likely to churn.
-You can notice that the churn rate is low when the customer tenure is high as well as they spend higher amounts.
+You can notice that when the customer tenure is low and their spend amounts is also low, the customers are more likely to churn.

 16. With this insight, Wide World Importers decides to target customers with lesser tenure and lesser spend amounts through their new campaigns.